raidoNetwork/RDO_v2/README.md

 ```
 This command will start raido node with default parameters.

-*Note: Log entries are not saved to the disk if flag `-log-file` is not defined in console or with config file param.*
+## Logging
+ Logs are output to the path set with flag `-log-file`.
+If flag is not specified logs are output to `os.Stdout`.

 ### Recommended usage
 ```bash
 $ raido --config-file=config.yaml --chain-config-file=net.yaml
 ```

-Specifying the `--config-file` flag will configure node to use config file params instead of flags.
+The `--config-file` flag will configure node to use config file params instead of flags.

 *Note: Сonfig file params have higher priority than given flags!*